 Agency Affected: Department of Defense

-Comments: In its comments on the draft report, the Department of Defense (DOD) stated that it intends to strengthen the guidance in the department's Financial Management Regulation 7000.14, Volume 12, Chapter 23: Contingency Operations, to require an annual review of the methodologies used to allocate costs by operation.
-The planned guidance will require DOD components to establish annual cost of war reporting procedures that detail the sources used for reporting obligations and the methodology used for allocating cost by operation.
-The estimated completion date for updating the department's Financial Management Regulation 7000.14, Volume 12, Chapter 23: Contingency Operations with this guidance has continued to be pushed back, and as of August 2013, DOD's Financial Management Regulation states each component will develop and publish a Standard Operating Procedure or other supplemental guidance that will cover component specific items for cost reporting; at a minimum, the Standard Operating Procedure should cover data sources and a validation of costs, including an auditable methodology for determining the portion of war-related or other contingency costs are attributable to each contingency operation when actual cost by operation is not available.
+Comments: In its comments on the draft report, the Department of Defense (DOD) stated that it intended to strengthen the guidance in the department's Financial Management Regulation 7000.14, Volume 12, Chapter 23: Contingency Operations, to require an annual review of the methodologies used to allocate costs by operation.
+The planned guidance would require DOD components to establish annual cost of war reporting procedures that detail the sources used for reporting obligations and the methodology used for allocating cost by operation.
+In December 2017, DOD updated the DOD Financial Management Regulation 7000.14, Volume 12, Chapter 23: Contingency Operations, adding guidance on cost reporting and standard operating procedures documentation.
+Specifically, the revised DOD Financial Management Regulation states each component will develop and publish a Standard Operating Procedure or other supplemental guidance that will cover component specific items for cost reporting; at a minimum, the Standard Operating Procedure should cover data sources and a validation of costs, including an auditable methodology for determining the portion of war-related or other contingency costs are attributable to each contingency operation when actual cost by operation is not available.
 The action taken by DOD addresses the intent of our recommendation and should help strengthen the process for ensuring components accurately capture contingency related costs.